Ahhh, the Waterborne surf adapter.

 How It Works

-So, this is different than other adapters because they focused on creating a universal adapter that doesn’t use a spring.
+This is different than other adapters because they don’t use a spring.

-It’s definitely durable, I hit it up against curbs and dropped it a bunch and I’ve had no issues with it.
+It’s durable.
+I’ve hit it up against curbs and dropped it a bunch and I’ve had no issues with it.

 Does it get speed wobbles?